infinitered/ignite/docs/Components-Text.md

 ### `style`

-Style overrides for this particular component.
-You can use style overrides with presets.
+The `style` optional prop is an object with overrides for this particular component.
+You can use `style` overrides with presets.

 ```tsx
 <Text tx="welcome.title" style={{ fontSize: 40 }} />